amanimavu/alx-zero_day/0x03-git/README.md

-A readme for my directory(0x03-git)
+Just modified the readme file for directory(0x03-git)